A topic from the subject of Quantification in Chemistry.

 Procedure:

-3. Measure absorbance: Use a UV-Vis spectrophotometer to measure the absorbance of each standard solution at a specific wavelength that is known to be absorbed by the pharmaceutical compound.
+3. Measure absorbance: Fill a cuvette with the solvent (blank) and zero the spectrophotometer.
+Then, measure the absorbance of each standard solution at a specific wavelength (λmax) characteristic of the pharmaceutical compound.
+Record the absorbance values.

-6. Measure sample absorbance: Use the UV-Vis spectrophotometer to measure the absorbance of the sample solution at the same wavelength used for the standard solutions.
+6. Measure sample absorbance: Measure the absorbance of the sample solution at the same wavelength (λmax) used for the standard solutions.

 Significance: